MicrosoftDocs/security/security-docs/Securing-Artificial-Intelligence-Machine-Learning.md

 1. Pinpoint individual users who deviate from norms set by the various large clusters of similar users e.g. users who seem to type to fast, respond too fast, don’t sleep, or trigger parts of the system other users do not.

-2. Identify patterns of behavior that are known to be indicators of malicious intent (probing attacks and the start of the [Network Intrusion Kill Chain] (https://en.wikipedia.org/wiki/Kill_chain)).
+2. Identify patterns of behavior that are known to be indicators of malicious intent probing attacks and the start of the [Network Intrusion Kill Chain](https://en.wikipedia.org/wiki/Kill_chain).

 3. Recognize any time when multiple users act in a coordinated fashion; e.g., multiple users all issuing the same unexplainable yet deliberately crafted query, sudden spikes in the number of users or sudden spikes in activation of specific parts of an AI system.